aquelegabes/RSAEncryption/README.md

 ```
 ```
   --newkey=VALUE              generates a new RSA Key with specified key size,
-                                  default size is 2048bits, exports public and private separetly
+                                  exports public and private separetly
 ```
 ```
   --publickey=VALUE           path where public key is stored (.pem file)